ghumphr/RedisAFLplusplus/README.md

 ## What is this??

-AFL++ enhanced with distributed power schedules, by Geoffrey Humphreys for a thesis in Cybersecurity at the University of Nebraska at Omaha.
+This is a fork of AFL++ enhanced with distributed power schedules, by Geoffrey Humphreys for a thesis in Cybersecurity at the University of Nebraska at Omaha.

 ## How do I install it?